dmartincc/sensors/README.md

 # Social Media Sensors to Detect Early Warnings of Influenza at Scale

 This repository contains the code and aggregated data to reproduce sofware arfacts and figures of Martín-Corral et al. "Social Media Sensors to Detect Early Warnings of Influenza at Scale".
+Corresponding authors: David Martín-Corral (dmartincc84@gmail.com) and Esteban Moro (E-mail: emoro@mit.edu)

 1. First person ili-related mentions classifier (folder: 01_nlp)